 In addition to directly advocating for his clients, Chris has extensive experience as an arbitrator in both national and international arbitration.
 He serves as an appointed arbitrator in disputes before the American Arbitration Association (AAA), International Centre For Dispute Resolution (ICDR), World Intellectual Property Organization (WIPO) and China International Economic and Trade Arbitration Commission (CIETAC).

 Chris has repeatedly been named a Super Lawyer and listed in The Best Lawyers in America.
 His clients report to Chambers, “He’s very strategic and he takes the time to understand and fulfill our objectives.
 He’s also very practical about how to achieve our desired outcome.”
+According to World Trademark Review, his clients know him as a “clear communicator who can easily distill complex legal issues for non-lawyers and the court, and is unmatched in his focus on understanding and achieving his clients’ business goals.”
 He is a frequent lecturer and author on intellectual property topics, and is often quoted in the business and legal press.
 For a full list of his publications, presentations, and representative matters, see the listing below.

 Chris is also a trusted business advisor and serves on advisory boards for several innovative technology-focused companies.
 He is married to his wife of 17 years, and is the father of two creative and talented daughters.

 Chris has served as lead counsel in more than 100 patent cases.
 Many of these have settled on confidential terms.
 Additional specific results include: